 Energising and nurturing

-It was in China, over 20 years ago, that Lorraine began to develop a regular yoga practice, initially attending classes in Hatha, Bikram and Ashtanga yoga.
-In the UK Lorraine has enjoyed workshops with David Keil, Leslie Kaminoff and John Scott.
-She trained as a yoga teacher in Glasgow at the Seasonal Yoga Academy where the practice works with the Chinese Meridian or energy lines.
-Then she developed her skills at The Yoga Space in Leeds with the Vinyasa Flow intensive and Art of Adjustment courses.
-In order to work with schools and with families she completed the Be Yoga Children’s teacher training course in Liverpool.
-To add a nurturing aspect to her teachings, she enrolled in Uma Dinsmore Tulley’s Yoga Nidra Intensive and went on to complete Uma’s Well women therapy course.
-She was recently found flying high in Glasgow with Cloud 9 Yogas’ Aerial yoga teacher training.
+It was in China, over 20 years ago, that Lorraine began to develop a regular yoga practice.
+Her early practices were Hatha, Bikram and Ashtanga yoga.
+She trained as a yoga teacher in Glasgow at the Seasonal Yoga Academy working with the Chinese meridian lines.
+Then developed her skills in Vinyasa Flow and student adjustment at The Yoga Space in Leeds.
+To work with families she completed Be Yoga Children’s teacher training course.
+Interested in the nurturing aspect of yoga, Lorraine studied Well Women Therapy with Uma Dinsmore Tully.
+Most recently, she was found flying high with Cloud 9 Yogas’ Aerial yoga teacher training.

-Most recently, Lorraine completed both the Ayurveda Certificate and Diploma courses in Snowdonia with the Dru Yoga Foundation.
+Lorraine studied Ayurveda with the Dru Yoga Foundation, and holds both the Ayurveda Certificate and Health Coach Diploma.
 This sister science to yoga supports health and well-being and helps yoga students both on and off the mat.

-Aside from her passion for all things yogic, Lorraine enjoys spending time with her four interesting children, riding her pony, Millie, and walking with Rosie in the beautiful surroundings of Valley View.
+Aside from her passion for all things yogic, Lorraine enjoys spending time with her four interesting children.
+On a daily basis she enjoys tending to her menagerie, riding her pony, Millie, and walking with Mark and their Labrador cross, Rosie, in the beautiful area around Valley View.